Investing Simple Logo

 529 Education Savings Plan

-The annual contribution limit for 529 plans is $15,000 and most States offer a tax deduction for your contribution.
-There is also the ability to contribute five years' worth of contributions at once and fund up to $75,000 into a 529 plan in one year.
+The annual contribution limit for 529 plans is $18,000 and most States offer a tax deduction for your contribution.

 If a child decides not to attend college or there are excess funds in a 529 plan, the funds can easily be transferred to another family member or be withdrawn for non-education usage.

-If you choose to withdraw funds for non-education expenses, there will be a 10% penalty on any earnings in the account.
+If you choose to withdraw funds for non-education expenses, there will be a 10% penalty on any earnings in the account in addition to taxes owed.

 Coverdell Education Savings Account (ESA)